How Getting an MPA Can Help You Build a Career in Government Policy

 For those interested in enacting and promoting policies that can leave a lasting impact on their communities, earning a master’s degree in public administration is a strategic and valuable option.

-Working in the Public Sector
+Careers in Public Policy & Working in the Public Sector

 Government employees work in what’s considered the “public sector” in order to enhance the lives of people in the U.S. and around the world.
 Through the implementation of policy, these dedicated civil servants are important participants in initiating change and creating stronger communities.
 They can play a vital role in ending homelessness, finding cures for diseases, keeping our food supply safe, and much more.